DouwMarx/vsc_mwe/aux/notes.md

 /lustre1/project/stg_00078
 ```

-# Setup mlflow dashboard to be viewed locally.
+# Setup mlflow dashboard to be viewed locally port forwarding

 When logged into cluster start the mlflow server on the default port 5000 by running the line below when you are in the directory contraining the "mlruns" folder:
 (Keep in mind that you might need to activate a conda environment with mlflow installed first)